--Telephone Access
+Telephone Access

 While in the Receiving Room area, you were allowed to make a five (5) minute telephone call.
 You were asked to give five (5) telephone numbers of friends and/or relatives and the telephone number of the legal counsel you would like to call while you are incarcerated.

+At the beginning of your first call, you will be asked to state your name.
+This will be used on all future calls and will not be changed.
+It is important to use a name that everyone knows.
 You also were asked to select a Personal Identification Number (PIN) to access the telephone system.
 These telephone numbers will be entered into the automated telephone system and you must use your PIN to start a call.
 You will be able to change a telephone number during the first seventy-two (72) hours, while in intake housing, and then every ninety (90) days.
 To make changes, you must submit a change of telephone number slip to your housing Officer.